lens-biophotonics/mic/README.md

 4. Install the wheel command line tool using pip:
     ```console
-    /path/to/local/dir$ pip install wheel
+    (.mic_venv) /path/to/local/dir$ pip install wheel
     ```

 5. Build a Python wheel file by executing:
     ```console
-    /path/to/local/dir$ python setup.py bdist_wheel
+    (.mic_venv) /path/to/local/dir$ python setup.py bdist_wheel
     ```

 6. Install the wheel file by executing:
     ```console
-    /path/to/local/dir$ pip install dist/mic-0.1.0-py3-none-any.whl
+    (.mic_venv) /path/to/local/dir$ pip install dist/mic-0.1.0-py3-none-any.whl
     ```

 ## Usage examples
-* Apply a dynamic-range-adjusted correction to multiple RGB image stacks, using the flat and dark field models obtained for the listed wavelengths (do not correct the blue channel):
+* Apply a dynamic-range-adjusted correction to multiple RGB image stacks, using the flat- and dark-field models obtained for the listed wavelengths (do not correct the blue channel):
     ```console
-    /path/to/local/dir$ mic /path/to/stacks_dir --field /path/to/illumination/models --objective zeiss25x --wavelength 618 482 -1 --mode 1
+    (.mic_venv) /path/to/local/dir$ mic /path/to/stacks_dir --field /path/to/illumination/models --objective zeiss25x --wavelength 618 482 -1 --mode 1
     ```

 * Apply a zero-light-preserved correction to a single grayscale image stack:
     ```console
-    /path/to/local/dir$ mic /path/to/stack --field /path/to/illumination/models --objective nikon10x --wavelength 488 --mode 0
+    (.mic_venv) /path/to/local/dir$ mic /path/to/stack --field /path/to/illumination/models --objective nikon10x --wavelength 488 --mode 0
     ```

-* *NOTE* the tool's help documentation outlines the required structure of the folder including the flat and dark field models identified for particular objectives at different wavelengths; this can be accessed by running:
+* *NOTE*: the tool's help documentation outlines the required structure of the folder including the flat and dark field models identified for particular objectives at different wavelengths; this can be accessed by running:

     ```console
-    /path/to/local/dir$ mic --help
+    (.mic_venv) /path/to/local/dir$ mic --help
     ```

 ## Documentation